mxochicale/3minutesthesis/README.md

 # Key Dates:
-- [ ] Deadline to submit your application: 8 May 2017
+* [x] Deadline to submit your application: 9 April 2018  _(done: 15february2018)_
-- [ ] 3MT heats will take place on 24 May & 25 May 2017
+* [ ] 3MT heat will take place on 3 May 2018
-- [ ] Birmingham 3MT final: 9 June 2017
+* [ ] Birmingham 3MT final: 16 May 2018
-- [ ] UK-wide 3MT semi-final: mid-July 2017
+* [ ] UK-wide 3MT semi-final: mid-July 2018
-- [ ] UK-wide final: 11 September 2017
+* [ ] UK-wide final: 17 September 2018

+## About Birmingham 3MT

+If you enter the competition, you will be invited to take part in a 'heat' with other entrants from across the University and the top ten presenters from across these 'heat' events will be selected to compete in the final.

+The competition will give you the opportunity to compete for a place in the nationwide UK 3MT contest.
+The winner of the Birmingham competition will go forward to the UK-wide 3MT semi-final, and to compete for one of six places in the UK final at the Vitae Annual Conference.

+Please direct any questions about the Birmingham 3MT to Dr Eren Bilgen (f.erenbilgen@bham.ac.uk)

-# Rules and Regulations
+## Rules and Regulations

 ## To enter the Birmingham 3MT competition, you must: